dougeby/IntuneDocs/intune/developer/app-sdk-android.md

    [configure ADAL](#configure-azure-active-directory-authentication-library-adal)
    following [common ADAL configuration](#common-adal-configurations) #2.
 If not, you may skip this step.

-2. Enable default enrollment by adding the following value in the manifest under the `<application>` tag:
+2. Enable default enrollment by putting the following value in the manifest:
    ```xml
    <meta-data android:name="com.microsoft.intune.mam.DefaultMAMServiceEnrollment" android:value="true" />
    ```
    > [!NOTE]
    > This must be the only MAM-WE integration in the app.
 If there are any other attempts to call MAMEnrollmentManager APIs, conflicts will arise.

-3. Enable MAM policy required by adding the following value in the manifest under the `<application>` tag:
+3. Enable MAM policy required by putting the following value in the manifest:
    ```xml
    <meta-data android:name="com.microsoft.intune.mam.MAMPolicyRequired" android:value="true" />
    ```
    > [!NOTE]
    > This forces the user to download the Company Portal on the device and complete the default enrollment flow before use.

 ## Limitations

-### File Size limitations

-For large code bases that run without [ProGuard](http://proguard.sourceforge.net/), the limitations of the Dalvik executable file format become an issue.
-Specifically, the following limitations may occur:

-1. The 65-K limit on fields.
-2. The 65-K limit on methods.

 ### Policy enforcement limitations